 Finally, New Relic helps organizations to deal with the growing complexity of modern, distributed microservices environments.
 Complexity is the price we pay for reaping the benefits of microservices, but it's also a major barrier to creating a fast and efficient incident resolution process.

-New Relic Infrastructure's Kubernetes cluster explorer is a prime example of how New Relic helps to give a team clarity and visibility into highly complex systems—even at massive scale.
+The New Relic Kubernetes cluster explorer is a prime example of how New Relic helps to give a team clarity and visibility into highly complex systems—even at massive scale.
 Kubernetes cluster explorer provides a multi-dimensional representation of a Kubernetes cluster that lets you zoom into your namespaces, deployments, nodes, pods, containers, and applications.
 The cluster explorer lets you retrieve the data and metadata of these elements easily, and to understand how they are related with the help of highly intuitive visualization tools.

 Also, by moving effortlessly between high-level and highly detailed views, Kubernetes cluster explorer gives every stakeholder in the process a single, shared point of reference for troubleshooting and understanding the health of a cluster.
 This can accelerate your resolution process by getting everybody on the same page, and eliminating needless finger-pointing and miscommunication.